angeria/bitsek/README.md

 ## About
 This is a Haskell project in the course "Program Design and Data Structures" during spring term 2018 at Uppsala University.

-## Authors
+## Developers
 Benjamin Angeria, Holger Swartling and Fabian Haglund.

 ## Introduction
 Bitsek is a local cryptocurrency with a non-distributed ledger.
 It runs on a blockchain and a proof-of-work mechanism based on hashing with SHA256.

-The program has side-effect and IO in _Main.hs_ to interact with the user.
-However, the core in _Bitsek.hs_ is computationally pure for more demanding calculations.
+The program has side-effects and IO in _Main.hs_ to interact with the user.
+However, the core in _Bitsek.hs_ is computationally pure.

 ## Features

+- Set up a blockchain.
-- Send and receive cryptocurrency to/from other users.
+- Send and receive cryptocurrency locally to/from other users.
 - Mine blocks.
 - Show verified transactions.
 - Create new users.
 - List all users.

-# Getting started
+## Getting started
 ### Requirements
 Make sure you have the [Haskell Platform](https://www.haskell.org/downloads#platform) installed.